dquadros/LCD12864/README.md

 ### Basic Test

+Tests LCD controller initialization and simple (8x8) character display (the font is embedded in the program), using the [Pico board support by Earle F. Phillhoower III](https://github.com/earlephilhower/arduino-pico) (not the official Arduino support).

+### Font Dump

-A simple test, using the [Pico board support by Earle F. Phillhoower III](https://github.com/earlephilhower/arduino-pico) (not the official Arduino support).
+A simple font ROM access test, using the [Pico board support by Earle F. Phillhoower III](https://github.com/earlephilhower/arduino-pico) (not the official Arduino support).

 ## Datasheets
 Files in this directory come from the internet, I claim no copyright for them.

-* Dimensions.png: display board dimensions, from sellers page.
+* LCD_Specs.png: display board dimensions and pinout, from sellers page.
 * ER3805-1.pdf: datasheet for the memory chip with fonts (marked as 16S1Y).
 * st7565r.pdf: datasheet for the display controller.

+## Fritzing

+My Fritzing component for the LCD.